-These duck party games for preschool kids are simple, easy to prepare and fun.
+These rubber duck party games for preschool kids are simple, easy to prepare and fun.

 These games also go perfectly with my DUCK PARTY THEME where you'll find fun ideas for duck party food, decorations and activities.